In House Custom Granite & Quartz Fabrication and Installation

 Marble surfaces take a high polish but are not very hard and scratch easily.
 Its natural composition makes marble an easy target for acids normally found in food and cleaning products.
 The acids etch the marble surface, damaging the polished finish.
 Marble is a porous stone and requires preventative sealing with silicone-based impregnators.
 With proper maintenance using neutral products, marble performs extremely well.
 It is not recommended for use in kitchens.

-For a FREE estimate contact a team member for your residential or commercial project.
+For a FREE estimate contact a team member for your commercial project.